LoganTHarvell/LoganTHarvell.github.io/_posts/2020-06-01-rendering-abstraction-dev-diary-2.md

 ---
+headerImage: false
 title: "Rendering Abstraction Layer, Dev Diary #2"
-headerImage: false
+series: Rendering Abstraction Layer, Dev Diary
 author: LoganHarvell
 date: 2020-06-01 14:05
-layout: post
-category: blog
 description: Creating a rendering abstraction layer for a custom game engine.
 tag:
 - Dev Diary
 - Rendering
 - Engine
 - C++
+layout: post
+category: blog
 ---

 ## Summary

 To repeat guests, welcome back!
 Otherwise, welcome to the second entry in the dev diary series on developing a rendering abstraction layer for a custom [data-driven game engine](/custom-game-engine) in C++.
 If you have not read the first entry, then you can find it [here](/rendering-abstraction-dev-diary-1).
-Last week, I covered a few introductory points, including the project background, motivations, goals, and a rough tasks breakdown and timeline.
+Last week, I covered a few introductory points, including the project background, motivations, goals, and a rough task breakdown and timeline.

 ## Progress